550 5.7.14: Trust Relationship Required

-The 550 5.7.14 error means Microsoft 365 requires the sender to authenticate first via browser login.
-Learn what causes it and how to configure sending correctly.
+The 550 5.7.14 error means Microsoft 365 requires the sender to authenticate via browser login.
+Learn why it happens and how to configure sending.

 🔴